orbeon/orbeon-forms-doc/form-runner/api/other/xml-schema-generation.md

 ## Form version

-If the persistence layer on which form is published supports versioning, by default the latest version of the form used.
+If the persistence layer on which your form is published supports versioning, by default the latest version of the form is used.
 Instead, you'd like to produce the schema for a specific form version, you can pass that version number with the `form-version` request parameter, e.g. in 4.4+ `/fr/service/[app]/[form]/schema?form-version=42`.

 ## Limitations